hot-glue-for-rails/hot-glue/README.md

 For example, a user Factory might be called like so:

-`rails generate hot_glue:scaffold User --factory-creation={UserFactory.new(params: user_params)} --gd`
+`rails generate hot_glue:scaffold User --factory-creation={factory = UserFactory.new(params: user_params)\n  @user = factory.user} --gd`

 (Note we are relying on the `user_params` method provided by the controller.)

-Hot Glue will generate a create action with this code
+Hot Glue will generate a create action with the code you specified.
 ```ruby
 factory = UserFactory.new(params: user_params)
 @user = factory.user
 ```

-Your `UserFactory`'s only requirement is that it provide a method named the thing that returns the newly created thing.
+Your you must to do one of two things:
+1) In the code you specify, set an instance variable `@user` to be the newly created thing
+2) Have a method of the same name (`user`) on a local variable called `factory` that your code created

 Here's a sample UserFactory that will create a new user only if one with a matching email address doesn't exist.
 (Otherwise, it will update the existing record.)
 Your initialize method can take any params you need it to, and using this pattern your business logic is applied consistently throughout your app.
 (You must, of course, use your Factory everywhere else in your app too.)